Get Started with OpenClaw

 mkdir -p ~/.openclaw/workspace && cd ~/.openclaw/workspace

-5. Run guided setup / checks
+5. Run guided setup and checks

 openclaw doctor